aeb/ngEHTforecast/html/_sources/docs/src/devel.rst.txt

 Getting the latest version
 ------------------------------
-The latest version of ThemisPy can be obtained from https://github.com/aeb/ThemisPy.
+The latest version of ngEHTforecast can be obtained from https://github.com/aeb/ngEHTforecast.

+..
    ThemisPy uses the git-flow_ extensions to facilitate development.

 Scope and goals
 ------------------------------
-ThemisPy seeks to organize and structure postprocessing functions for Themis_ analyses.
-As such, it is closely related to and dependent on the structure and development of the Themis_ analysis framework.
-Importantly, it is not intended to produce analyses of its own.
-If such an analysis is necessary, consider generating a separate script and submit it to the `Themis repository`_.
+ngEHTforecast seeks to collect and distribute tools for performing science forecasts for the ngEHT_.
+It is dependent on the ability to specify an observation (i.e., a UVFITS file), and is therefore closely integrated with the existing software infrastructure for performing data simulation.

 Backward compatibility
 ------------------------------
-ThemisPy follows the `Semantic Versioning 2.0`_ versioning system.
-There is no current plan to pursue additional major versions after 1.0.0.
-Thus, ThemisPy must strictly maintain backwards compatability.
-If you add a feature, remember that you will be responsible for ensuring its continued functionality.
-Thus, think carefully about the existing structure and how to build durable additions.
+ngEHTforecast follows the `Semantic Versioning 2.0`_ versioning system.

 Portability
 ------------------------------
-ThemisPy aspires to be as universally portable as possible.
-While library interdependencies are neither unavoidable nor always undesirable, and ThemisPy does depend on Numpy, SciPy, and Matplotlib, such dependencies should be kept to a minimum.
+ngEHTforecast aspires to be as universally portable as possible.
+While library interdependencies are neither unavoidable nor always undesirable, and ngEHTforecast does depend on Numpy, SciPy, Matplotlib, and ehtim_, such dependencies should be kept to a minimum.
 No absolute rules are possible for this.
 Nevertheless:

 1. Consider if additional libraries are required, or if the goal can be